-In this report, an analyst from research company IHS Markit confirmed that Samsung is now the exclusive OLED supplier for the new iPhones, since Samsung specializes in manufacturing curved smartphone displays.
-However, the analyst says that “Samsung is facing challenges in delivering what Apple wants,” even though they’ve cranked out close to 75 million curved iPhone displays so far.
+In this report, an analyst from research company IHS Markit confirmed that Samsung is now the exclusive OLED supplier for the new iPhones, because Samsung specializes in manufacturing curved smartphone displays.
+However, the analyst says “Samsung is facing challenges in delivering what Apple wants,” even though they’ve cranked out close to 75 million curved iPhone displays so far.

 What’s with the delay?

 The rumor: The 3D Touch feature on the iPhone 8 has been a real pain for Apple.
-According to AppleInsider, Apple is still trying to get 3D Touch to work properly on the iPhone 8, and that this will push production schedule to October or November.
+According to AppleInsider, Apple is still trying to get 3D Touch to work properly on the iPhone 8, and this will push the production schedule to October or November.
 In addition, Apple is reportedly paying more than double to get 3D Touch on the iPhone 8.
-AppleInsider previously reported that TPK Holdings is charging between $18 and $22 ti implement 3D Touch on the OLED iPhone 8.
+AppleInsider previously reported that TPK Holdings is charging between $18 and $22 to implement 3D Touch on the OLED iPhone 8.
 The same company currently charges between $7 and $9 per current iPhone.
 The price increase stems from the fact that implementing 3D Touch on an OLED display requires putting the sensors between a “glass sandwich.”

 Concept video based on CAD schematic?